Terminal Velocity Of A Golf Ball (Check Of The Terminal Velocity Of Different objects!)

 How Do You Find The Terminal Velocity Of A Falling Object?

-In a layman’s language, the square root of the quotient of twice the object’s total weight all-over the object’s frontal area product, the gas density of the medium, and its drag coefficient is equal to the terminal velocity of the object.
+In layman’s language, the square root of the quotient of twice the object’s total weight all over the object’s frontal area product, the gas density of the medium, and its drag coefficient is equal to the terminal velocity of the object.

 The terminal velocity of a falling 200-pound man is approximately 145 mph (64.8 m/sec) according to some extensive research.